 Associate of Arts

 The Associate of Arts program provides you with a broad academic education to prepare you for upper-level university study and the workforce.

-Use the credits you attain in this program toward completion of an OL degree program, increase your employability or simply enjoy the experience of post-secondary education.
+Use the credits you gain in this program toward your completion of a degree, increase your employability, or simply enjoy the experience of university.

 Some program requirements may be met with credits earned through prior learning assessment and recognition (PLAR).